Classification of blowup limits for SU(3) singular Toda systems: Introduction

-After decades of extensive study, the Liouville equation, especially the blowup phemomenon of it, is well understood.
-However, the understanding of the more general systems (\ref{12aug14e1}) is not complete.
-In recent years, much progress has been obtained for two major extensions of the Liouville equation to systems.
-For Liouville systems, under some strong interaction assumption on $A$, Lin and Zhang \cite{linzhang1,linzhang2} completed a degree counting project for the Liouville system defined on Riemann surfaces.
-For Toda systems, Jost-Lin-Wang \cite{jostlinwang} proved some uniform estimates for $SU(3)$ Toda systems using holonomy theory and Lin-Wei-Zhao \cite{lin-wei-zhao} improved the estimate of Jost-Lin-Wang using the non-degeneracy of the linearized Toda system, which is established among other things in Lin-Wei-Ye \cite{lin-wei-ye}.
+After decades of extensive study, many important questions related to the scalar Liouville equation are answered and the behavior of blowup solutions is well understood (see \cite{bart2,bart3,bart4,chenlin1,chenlin2} for related discussions).
+However, the understanding of blowup solutions to the more general systems (\ref{12aug14e1}) is far from complete.
+In recent years, much progress has been made on more general systems and we only mention a few works related to the topic of the current article.
+First, Lin and Zhang \cite{linzhang1,linzhang2} completed a degree counting project for Liouville systems defined on Riemann surfaces.
+Second, for regular $SU(3)$ Toda systems (which have two equations), Jost-Lin-Wang \cite{jostlinwang} proved some uniform estimates for fully bubbling solutions (see section 4 for definition) using holonomy theory.
+Later Lin-Wei-Zhao \cite{lin-wei-zhao} improved the estimate of Jost-Lin-Wang to the sharp form using the non-degeneracy of the global $SU(3)$ solutions, which is established in Lin-Wei-Ye \cite{lin-wei-ye} among other things.

-In this article we mainly focus on the the asymptotic behavior of blowup solutions of (\ref{12aug14e1}) and the weak limit of the energy sequence for $SU(n+1)$ Toda system.
-More specially let $u^k=(u_1^k,...,u_n^k)$ be a sequence of blowup solutions
+In this article we mainly focus on the asymptotic behavior of blowup solutions of (\ref{12aug14e1}) and the weak limit of energy concentration for $SU(n+1)$ Toda system.
+More specifically, let $u^k=(u_1^k,...,u_n^k)$ be a sequence solutions